XutaxKamay/css_enhanced/README.md

 OR:

 - First, you need original CS:S & HL2 files.
-- Copy the original CS:S folder somewhere
+- Copy the original CS:S folder somewhere.
 - Overwrite the hl2 and platform folder from the Half-Life 2 files so that shaders can work.\
 This is because stdshaders needs some rewrite to make it work basically with sdk 2013, can't do it now yet
 - Run the game with hl2_launcher(.exe) -game cstrike.